chrishunt11/Movie-Data-Analysis/README.md

 ### Conclusion:

 This analysis, based on real-time data from external APIs, subsequently organized in an SQL database, spans from the year 2000 to 2001.
 It provides valuable insights into the factors influencing movie revenue and ratings.
-The Jupyter Notebook contains detailed code and visualizations, serving as a valuable resource for future decision-making in the film industry.

 #### Contact Information: